Richard Haking: Early life and military career

+First World War

-Brigade and division commander
+Brigade commander

-Still in command of the 5th Brigade in the summer of 1914, when the First World War began, Haking took it to the Western Front, with the division forming part of I Corps (Lieutenant General Sir Douglas Haig).
+Still in command of the 5th Brigade in the summer of 1914, when the First World War began, Haking took it to the Western Front, with the division forming part of I Corps of the British Expeditionary Force (BEF) (Lieutenant General Sir Douglas Haig, who knew Haking from their days at the Staff College almost twenty years before).
 On 23 August—the day of the Battle of Mons—in accordance with a request by General Sir Horace Smith-Dorrien, general officer commanding (GOC) II Corps, Haig sent Haking with three battalions to make contact with II Corps on Haig's left but Haking reported that he had made no contact with the enemy.
 He helped force the Petit Morin during the Battle of the Marne.
 During the advance after the Marne, the brigade was at the forefront at the First Battle of the Aisne and on 14 September his was one of the few units to fight its way onto the Chemin des Dames, after the crossing of the River Aisne.

 Haig recorded that the 5th Brigade made good progress on the eastern slopes of the Beaulne ridges, reaching the ridge of Tilleul de Courtacon, before having to pull back on meeting opposition.
-On that day he received a head wound that required three months' recuperation.
-(Note: The ODNB gives the date of his wound as 16 September 1914.)
+On 16 September he received a head wound that required three months' recuperation.
+The brigade's war diary records:

+Heavy shelling commenced at daybreak and continued unceasingly until 11:15 a.m. - mostly Howitzers (General Haking slightly wounded and obliged to go to Hospital).

+Division commander

-Haking returned to the 5th Brigade on 20 November.
-On 28 December he was promoted to major general, "for distinguished conduct in the Field", and took command of the 1st Division of the British Expeditionary Force (BEF).
+Haking, his wound having by now been declared "completely recovered", returned once more to the 5th Brigade on 20 November but this only lasted four weeks.
+On 28 December he was promoted to major general, "for distinguished conduct in the Field", and took command of the 1st Division of the BEF from Major General David Henderson.

 The 1st Division took part in the Battle of Aubers Ridge (also known as the First Battle of Fromelles) in May 1915, where the three attacking divisions suffered 11,600 casualties, almost 4,000 of them being from the 1st Division and where he argued for further attacks despite the clear failure of the first attempt.
 His attacking brigades lost over 50 per cent of their fighting strength in little over an hour.
 Haking was not blamed for what Simpson describes as the "flawed artillery plan and lack of artillery support" at Aubers Ridge.
 With the BEF expanding massively in size, Haking was one of the divisional commanders (he was fourth in order of seniority after Thomas Morland, Henry Horne and Hubert Gough) whom Haig recommended to the Prime Minister, H. H. Asquith, on 8 July 1915 as suitable for command of corps.